Elliott urges Ally against ResCap bankruptcy

 By Soyoung Kim

-NEW YORK Hedge fund Elliott Management sent a letter to Ally Financial's board last week saying a bankruptcy filing for its mortgage subsidiary would trigger a protracted legal battle against the lender and make its proposed public offering "nearly impossible" for several years.
+NEW YORK, March 26 Hedge fund Elliott Management sent a letter to Ally Financial's board last week saying a bankruptcy filing for its mortgage subsidiary would trigger a protracted legal battle against the lender and make its proposed public offering "nearly impossible" for several years.

 The New York-based hedge fund, which is one of Ally's largest shareholders, said the bailed-out lender should pursue an out-of-court debt exchange for Residential Capital and sell its core assets to a financial institution, according to a March 22 letter sent to Ally's board, a copy of which was reviewed by Reuters.